 The Asoka Chakra was selected as a depiction of Dharma.
 The size of the Asoka Chakra was not defined in the Flag code.
 The Asoka Chakra should have 24 spokes that are uniformly spaced.
 The Asoka Chakra is in a Navy-blue colour on the white strip of the flag.

 The width to length ratio of the National Flag of India is 2:3.
 The three strips of the flag should be equivalent in width and length.

-The Indian flag was accepted on July 22, 1947, just before India gained independence from the British government.
+The Indian flag was accepted on July 22, 1947, just before India gained independence from the British Empire.

 On May 29, 1953, Edmund Hillary and Sherpa Tenzing Norgay conquered the Mount Everest and raised the Indian flag on Mount Everest, along with the National Flag of the United Kingdom of Great Britain and Northern Ireland and the Nepalese National Flag.